CELLCOLOR & VALUESBYCOLORALL: functions for Google Sheets to work with colored cells

 =COUNTIFS($A$2:$A$10,E2,VALUESBYCOLORALL("light green 3","",$C$2:C$10),"<>")

 Do you remember what VALUESBYCOLORALL returns?
-A list of values where all cells that meet your color requirements contain records.
+A range of cells where only cells that meet your color requirements contain records.
 All other cells remain empty.

 So when VALUESBYCOLORALL is put to COUNTIFS, the formula counts only those cells that are not empty: "<>" (or, in other words, correspond to the required color).